sammaxfleet/LOSIMPLEDJANGO/README.md

 For this Django app I’ve used PostgreSQL relational database management system.
 Database Diagram
-ERD Physical DatabaseModel

-The Sample diagram was use using https://drawsql.app/
+The Sample diagram was use using https://lucidchart.com

 For this Django app I’ve used PostgreSQL relational database management system.